Black text = links to be completed soon!

-The Gamliel Institute's Fall-Winter 2013-14 course schedule in now online.
-Registration is open for Chevra Kadisha study, Tahara and Shmira plus Chevra Kadisha Education, Training and Leadership.
+The Gamliel Institute's 2014 course schedule in now online.
+Registration is open for Chevra Kadisha study, Tahara and Shmira, Chevra Kadisha Education, Training and Leadership and Nechama.
 These twelve week on-line courses present a groundbreaking opportunity to study and learn more about our work.

 Save the dates March 23-25, 2014 in Miami Beach.
 Sessions include tahara, Chevra Kadisha, chaplaincy, cemetery, education, community inclusiveness, and dealing with modern dilemmas in today's society.